ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 The software core is **Free and Open-Source Software (FOSS)**.
 It is published under a license which is approved, among others, by the Free Software Foundation (FSF) and the Open Source Initiative (OSI), and is compatible with the General Public License (GPL) and other popular licenses.

-ExplicIT Consulting's commercial Benefactor Circle add-on enhances Set-OutlookSignatures with additional features and fee-based support, ensuring that the core of Set-OutlookSignatures can remain Free and Open-Source Software (FOSS) and continues to evolve.
+ExplicIT Consulting's commercial Benefactor Circle add-on enhances Set-OutlookSignatures with additional features and commercial support, ensuring that the core of Set-OutlookSignatures can remain Free and Open-Source Software (FOSS) and continues to evolve.

 ## 2. Demo video
 <div class="columns">